Leslie Duguid - Settler

+Leslie Duguid was twenty years old when he first arrived in Australia on the William Shand in October 1822.
 He had been recommended as a free settler and was made a grant of 2,000 acres of land, this being the first of several grants.

 It was probably on this excursion that he made the selection of land shown on the far lower left of the map above.
 Click on any of the names to find other settlers on Map 2

 NewcastleOn arrival in Newcastle the men would have stepped out onto a wooden wharf.
 They would have seen the handsome stone built church high on the hill and cottages dotted throughout the settlement.
 Convict chain gangs worked about the town with soldiers of the 48th regiment guarding them.

 Leslie Duguid was one of the first landholders to take up an allotment in the town of Newcastle.

-Select here to find out more about some of the buildings in Newcastle in 1822
+Select here to find out more about some of the buildings in Newcastle in 1822.

 Return to EnglandAfter a voyage to England, Leslie Duguid returned to New South Wales on the Nassau in May 1825.
 He was employed at the Bank of Australia in Sydney and although he did not live permanently at his country estate at this time, he regularly visited and was involved in local social events and donated to worthy causes, such as the building of a new Church.

 BushrangersAccording to correspondence by James Mudie, Duguid's farm was raided by bushrangers on 21st September 1825.......
 Overseer Martin Dealy gave a Declaration about the bushrangers.- State Records NSW

 Jack Donohoe who later became one of Australia's best known bushrangers was assigned to the Lochinvar estate in July 1825.

 In July 1834 Leslie Duguid's estate was robbed by bushrangers - The Sydney Herald reported that on night of the 10th of December, three bushrangers were taken on the estate of Lochinvar by Leslie Duguid, Esq., assisted by two men of the mounted police.
 At the time of their apprehension, the runaways were regaling themselves with a newly killed calf, with the addition of sundry vegetables in abundance.

 Convict Workers and OverseersA cottage was built on Duguid's Lochinvar estate and maintained by an overseer.
 In 1828 John Burke was employed as overseer at the estate.
 Select here to find some of the convicts assigned to Leslie Duguid at Lochinvar

 Family LifeLeslie Duguid married the 'amiable and accomplished' Miss Ann Scargill, 2nd daughter of the late Captain Scargill of 22nd Regiment, at St. James Church, Sydney in July 1830.
 Ann Scargill arrived as a cabin passenger on the Asia in 1822, a fellow passenger of James Reid and his daughters.(Select here to read White Family Letters, Mitchell Library MSS 1806 transcribed by Susan Tracey, in which mention is made of Miss Scargill (1828).

 BankingLater in 1834, Duguid became the Managing Director of the Commercial Banking Company of Sydney.
 In 1847 the profits for the half year amounting to thousands of pounds were lost.
 Duguid was suspended from the position of Managing director and involved in insolvency proceedings at his estate at Cook's River.

 Lochinvar SoldIn 1840 the estate of Lochinvar was sold - Sydney Herald - This splendid Hunters' River estate will be brought to the hammer by Mr. Smart at twelve o'clock 2 April 1840.
 The property has been divided into seventy five small farms of different sizes, besides a number of village allotments.
 A very neat lithographed plan of the estate had been published. -